pascallaliberte/sharpen.page/index.md

 See your situation listed?
 [Shoot me an email {% include svg/mail.svg.html %}](mailto:pascal@pascallaliberte.me){: .cta-btn } to tell me what you're up against.
 Would love to hear the specifics.
 Or [maybe there's an article I wrote](/articles) that can help out.
 {: .cta-interstitial }

-> "I'm been finally getting enough traffic to do some A/B testing, but **I'm out of my element when trying some A/B testing alterations**.
+> "I've been finally getting enough traffic to do some A/B testing, but **I'm out of my element when trying some A/B testing alterations**.
 I realize I have to research my recent buyer's to get better insights, **but that seems time-consuming to me**.
 I'd like to get someone who's good at research to propose some copywriting changes we can implement and test out."

 > "It's been a month and a half since we shipped a feature we've spent 5 sprints building.
 And despite us educating our users about the feature, **the new feature is barely getting used!** Yet, we've heard from our users that this feature was needed. **Something's wrong with the way we're finding features to build**, and we're sure it's because we're jumping to conclusions about what the user wants.
 Help!"